Garret Sparks

-Garret Sparks (born June 28, 1993) is an American professional ice hockey goaltender currently playing for the Springfield Thunderbirds of the American Hockey League (AHL).
+Garret Sparks (born June 28, 1993) is an American professional ice hockey goaltender who is currently an unrestricted free agent.
+He most recently played under contract for the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL).
 Sparks was drafted by the Toronto Maple Leafs in the seventh round, 190th overall, in the 2011 NHL Entry Draft.
 As of 2021, he is one of only 26 goaltenders in league history, and the third most recent, to record a shutout in his NHL debut; Sparks was also the third Maple Leafs goaltender to do so.
 In 2018, Sparks was awarded the Harry "Hap" Holmes Memorial Award as the AHL goaltender with the lowest goals against average, which helped lead the Toronto Marlies to their first Calder Cup.

 Sparks' goaltender equipment are a tribute to former NHL players Trevor Kidd and Curtis Joseph, who wore similar designs during their playing careers.
 He originally wore Curtis Joseph's #31 with Toronto before Frederik Andersen joined the team and claimed the number.
-Sparks also DJ's under the stage name Bucky Cheds, and performed at Lollapalooza 2022 in Chicago.

 Playing career

 Junior and minor leagues

-Sparks played minor league hockey with Chicago Mission of the Tier 3 Elite Hockey League, before joining the Guelph Storm of the Ontario Hockey League (OHL) in 2010.
+Sparks played minor league hockey with Chicago Mission of the Tier 1 Elite Hockey League, before joining the Guelph Storm of the Ontario Hockey League (OHL) in 2010.
 He was drafted by the club in the eighth round, 160th overall in the 2009 OHL Priority Selection.
 Sparks made 19 appearances for the Storm, going 8–6–1 for a .890 save percentage, playing well enough to be picked by the Toronto Maple Leafs 190th overall in the 2011 NHL Entry Draft.
 Sparks would spend the next two seasons with the Storm, briefly playing in three games for the Maple Leafs' American Hockey League (AHL) affiliate, the Toronto Marlies, at the end of the 2012–13 season.
 In 2013, Sparks represented the United States and won gold at the 2013 World Junior Ice Hockey Championship in Russia.
 The next year, Sparks would split time between the Marlies and the Orlando Solar Bears of the ECHL.